tbelbek/IPTV-Restream/README.md

 ```
 Open http://localhost

-⚠️ Be aware that a restreamed synchonized channel (also some of the preview channels) may take some time to load (20-25s) ⚠️ -> A option to restream without synchronization is in development!
+⚠️ Be aware that a restreamed synchonized channel (also some of the preview channels) may take some time to load (20-25s) ⚠️ -> To reduce loading time deactivate synchronization in the ⚙️ or edit the delay in the [config]((docker-compose.yml))!

-You can configure the settings in [docker-compose](docker-compose.yml).

 ### Run components seperately